-- Heat the ghee in a large pan and gently fry the onions until softened.
+- Heat the oil in a large pan and gently fry the onions until softened.

-- Add the garlic, ginger, fenugreek, 30ml (2 tbsp) garam masala, turmeric, chilli powder, cloves, cardamon, bay leaves, and fry for 2 minutes while stirringly thoroughly.
+- Tip in the fenugreek, garam masala, turmeric and chilli powder and fry for 2 minutes while stirringly thoroughly.
 Add a little water if it dried up too much.

 - Add the mince in batches and fry until everything is browned and well mixed.

-- Take it out of the oven, season with salt and stir in the chillies, peas and remaining garam masala.
+- Take it out of the oven, season with salt and stir in the chillies and peas.
 Return to the oven and continue to cook for a further 50 minutes.

-- Garnish with coriander and serve with puris and parathas.
+- Garnish with coriander and serve with puris, parathas or naan.

 - If you can get hold of it, use ground mutton.